 Name of data source Published by Populations Basic unit(s) of analysis Type of data (self-reported, administrative, media reports, other) Level(s) of data (National, state, county, city, etc.) Demographic breakdowns offered Special topics covered Frequency of data publication Earliest data easily accessible online

 Census of Jails BJS U.S. jail and community supervision populations Individuals incarcerated in jails or under supervision by jails, jails in a state or region, average daily population.
 Reported by jail officials National, state, region Adult or youth, race/ethnicity, sex, citizenship status, conviction status, severity of offense.
 Parole/probation violations, contracted jail cells, jail rated capacity, jail jurisdiction size, jails under court order, jail function.
 Periodic.
-Last year of data available is 2013.
+Last year of data available is 2019.
 1970

 Vera Institute of Justice's Incarceration Trends Vera Institute of Justice U.S. jail population (ages 15-64) Jail admissions, individuals incarcerated in jails, pretrial individuals incarcerated, individuals incarcerated in prison.
 Reported by U.S. Department of Justice Bureau of Justice Statistics and independent research National, state, county, region Race/ethnicity, gender.
 Jail capacity, urbanicity (rural, urban, suburban, etc.).
 No publication schedule available.
-Last year of data available for states is 2020.
+Last year of data available for states is 2022.
 1970

 Jail Data Initiative NYU Public Safety Lab U.S. jail population Individuals incarcerated in jails, average daily population.
 Reported by jail officials National, state, county, city Age, Race/ethnicity, gender, conviction status, bond/bail status, type of offense.
 Length of confinement No publication schedule available.
+Frequently updated.
 2019

 Appendix E: Data sources on conditions of confinement